 1. Overview

-This guide explains the benefits of business mentoring, how the Business Mentoring Service works and how you can get involved.
+This guide explains the benefits of business mentoring, how you can become a mentor and how the Scottish Business Mentoring Service matches experienced mentors with growing businesses.

 2. The benefits of business mentoring